mosuka/bayard/docs_src/reference/apis/search.md

 - `limit`
 Limitation of amount that document to be returned.
 If not specified, use default value. [default: 10]

+- `include_docs`
+A flag indicating whether or not to include hit documents in the search results.
+If not specified, use default value. [default: true]

+- `include_count`
+A flag indicating whether or not to include hit count in the search results.
+If not specified, use default value. [default: true]

 - `query`
 Query string to search the index.